tiganabryan/blumi-nextjs/README.md

 To achieve the balance required to scale an organic shape and maintain Alyssa's design, I implemented dynamic height calculations based on [Material Design's whitespace ratios](https://m2.material.io/design/layout/spacing-methods.html) that accounted for both the container's dimensions and the desired whitespace.

-Initially, I attempted to solve this problem using JavaScript, but I always aim to keep my code as simple and maintanable as possible, which led me to exploring solutions written in pure CSS.
+Initially, I attempted to solve this problem using JavaScript, but I always aim to keep my code as simple and maintainable as possible, which led me to explore solutions written in pure CSS.

 This experience highlighted the importance of continuous evaluation and the willingness to adapt to alternative solutions when faced with roadblocks.